 Day 1 – Saturday 4th September – London to Shrewsbury via the Heart of Wales Line

-We depart from London Paddington in the morning for an express run along the Great Western Main Line to the Cathedral City of Gloucester where we will have a lunchtime break.
+We depart, double-headed with steam locomotives 61306 Mayflower and a Black Five, from London Paddington in the morning for an express run along the Great Western Main Line towards the Welsh Border.

-Leaving Gloucester we are soon travelling along one of the most beautiful and lesser known routes in Southern Britain, hugging the ever widening Severn Estuary past picture postcard views of both the Bristol Channel and historic towns like Lydney and Chepstow where we cross over the River Wye in full view of its Castle.
+Leaving England we are soon travelling along one of the most beautiful and lesser known routes in Southern Britain, hugging the ever widening Severn Estuary.
 Sit back and enjoy the relaxed pace of steam-hauled travel as we head into Wales passing through the Capital City of Cardiff and on towards the far West of the country.

-We will chug into the market town of Shrewsbury by the evening to enjoy some time exploring the surrounding medieval streets and the Abbey and Castle before settling into our hotels for the night.
+We will chug into the market town of Shrewsbury by the evening before settling into our hotels for the night.

 Day 2 – Sunday 5th September – Shrewsbury to Pwllheli

-After breakfast in the hotels, we depart Shrewsbury, diesel hauled, for one of the most beautiful journeys in Britain.
+After breakfast in the hotels, there will be time to explore Shrewsbury’s medieval streets and the Abbey and Castle before we depart, diesel hauled, for one of the most beautiful journeys in Britain.
 We travel up through the mountains of mid-Wales before we descend down to the West side of the country to Machynlleth, shortly before we reach the coastline of the Irish Sea.
 For the rest of our journey we are never more than a short distance from the sea as we climb up and down cliffs – a dramatic backdrop for those enjoying their lunch.
 We then cross the world famous two-mile-long Barmouth Bridge past the ancient capital of Wales, Harlech, and turn sharply west towards the LLeyn peninsular passing Porthmadog before arriving in Pwlhelli.
-From here, passengers will be transferred to hotels in Snowdonia.
+From here, passengers who have booked the holiday package will be transferred to hotels in Snowdonia.

 Days 3 & 4 – 6th & 7th September – Exploring Snowdonia